alexamies/chinesenotes-go/README.md

 You should see JSON encoded data sent back.

-## Integration test with real data
+## Integration with real dictionary and corpus data

 To get a fully functioning web app with a JavaScript client and stylized web pages, generate the HTML files from the corpus by following instructions at